-- Continued use of the ESCMs - Revisit, revise and reteach the MacKillop Way and the Expectations - Use Restorative practices where appropriate to assist the student in understanding the impact of their behaviour - Implement a short term Celebration Chart (Plan) for on-going behaviours - Notify parents/carers of the behaviour and the consequences and support.
-This communication should be recorded - Time out in classroom or in another room - Loss of play- this can be related to a safety issue, to make up for learning not done during the allocated time
+- Continued use of the ESCMs - When investigating an incident- teachers and SLAs need to gather all the facts including statements from the student/s involved and preferably from any witnesses, in a respectful manner.
+Students need to give their statements individually. - Revisit, revise and reteach the MacKillop Way and the Expectations, considering approaches and resources suitable to the student - Use Restorative practices where appropriate to assist the student in understanding the impact of their behaviour - Implement a short-term Celebration Chart (Plan) for on-going, negative behaviours to promote development of positive learning and pro-social behaviours - Notify parents/carers of the behaviour and the consequences and support able to be offered.
+This communication should be recorded in SBSS (Conversations) and a follow-up meeting scheduled within two weeks to discuss the efficacy of the support - Time out in classroom or in another room - Loss of play- this can be related to a safety issue, to make up for learning not done during the allocated time - The student may need to formally apologise - Teachers will need to consult with the Teacher of Inclusion and Diversity if supporting a student with a disability - Before a student progresses to Level Two from Level One sufficient records should be available to indicate the frequency of the behaviour and the intervention provided thus far - All Level Two incidences need to be recorded in SBSS (Minor behaviours).